-This year, 2017, the Japanese Society for Investigative Dermatology (JSID) will launch a seminar named Aoba Juku (the JSID Summer School) focusing on earnest young doctors.
+From 2017, the Japanese Society for Investigative Dermatology (JSID) has launched a seminar named Aoba Juku (the JSID Summer School) focusing on earnest young doctors.
 Aoba is the Japanese word for fresh green leaves, imaging the young people who absorb energy quickly and grow up rapidly.

 Aoba Juku is not only for young doctors aiming to start basic research but also for those who are still hesitating to open the door of research field.
 We wish that all attendees experience the joy and beauty of science in dermatology.
 Also, in Aoba Juku, the young doctors can make friends with each other at the same time as getting to know many tutors who have enthusiasm in dermatological research.
 This tight network from the early phase will help the young researchers to develop their careers.
 There will also be a synergistic effect of Aoba Juku and Kisaragi Juku.
 It will be our great pleasure to see young attendees of Aoba Juku show zeal for basic research and come back to Kisaragi Juku as more motivated and enthusiastic scientists.